aws/amazon-freertos/cmake/doc/porting_guide.md

 )
 ```

-You can optionally remove the `target_link_libraries()` call if your hardware is able to handle TLS
+If your hardware is able to handle TLS by itself, you can just use your driver code directly.
+And
-by itself.
+since all Amazon FreeRTOS modules implicitly depend on kernel which includes your driver code, you
+don't need to call `target_link_libraries` in this case.

 Note that we use the standard CMake function `target_link_libraries` to state that the portable
 layer depends on `AFR::tls` in the example above.
 You can reference all Amazon FreeRTOS modules by